rust-benchmark1/rust-counterexamples/README.md

 For CWE-22 and CWE-78, this is not expected to be detected since the source is not an user input.
 - **Source:** Line 66
 - **Sink:** Line 243
+If `cargo_path` comes from user input, it will be detected.
+(CWE-22) If the executable on line 83 or args on line 84 comes from user input , it will be detected.
+(CWE-78)

 **Example 2** - CWE-426:Untrusted Search Path (Not supported), CWE-22:Path Traversal (Supported), CWE-78:OS Command Injection (Supported)
 For CWE-22 and CWE-78, this is not expected to be detected since the source is not an user input.
 - **Source:** Line 264
 - **Sink:** Line 266
+If `cargo_path` comes from user input, it will be detected.
+If the executable on line 235 or args on line 236 comes from user input , it will be detected.
+(CWE-78)
 ---

 ## /src/bin/gdb_sudo.rs